lzlliuzheliang/HyperledgerFabric/basic-network/README.md

 channel named "mychannel".

 To regenerate this material, simply run ``generate.sh``.

-To start the network, run ``start.sh``.
+But remember that if you have run generate.sh, you might need to modify something before start.sh To start the network, run ``start.sh``.
 To stop it, run ``stop.sh``
 To completely remove all incriminating evidence of the network